Student Research Opportunities

 Image

-The Veterinary Summer Scholars (VSS) Research Program will offer incoming Doctor of Veterinary Medicine (DVM) students at the University of Arizona College of Veterinary Medicine a unique opportunity to gain hands-on research experience in a range of disciplines across multiple colleges at the University of Arizona before embarking on their formal veterinary education.
-The program will be guided by the values of the College and be responsive to the College’s mission and vision of enabling adaptive problem solvers and innovators to deliver compassionate care and tackle the most significant challenges.
+The Veterinary Summer Scholars Research Program offers incoming Doctor of Veterinary Medicine students at the University of Arizona College of Veterinary Medicine a unique opportunity to gain hands-on research experience in a range of disciplines across multiple colleges at the university before embarking on their formal veterinary education.

 Additional Research Opportunities